cheneyshreve/blocitoff/README.md

-## Blocitoff
+## To-Do Manager
-Blocitoff is an application that allows users to create self-destructing to-do lists.
+To-Do Manager is an application that allows users to create self-destructing to-do lists.

 ## Key features
 - Users can create a free account, sign-in, and make to-do lists